Jodo Shinshu Lineage Masters

 Both monks and lay people of this present Age, should, with one mind

-Thus, the seven Lineage Masters strongly encouraged all mundane foolish persons (凡 夫, bombu), like ourselves – miserable human beings who simply lack the spiritual capacity for difficult, self-powered, Buddhist practices – to entrust ourselves single-heartedly, in Amida Buddha’s Primal Vow, the Other Power that guarantees our complete freedom from all pain and suffering.
-They repeatedly encourage us, through their wonderful expositions of the sutras and personal realizations, to take this ‘Easy Way’ especially made for foolish spiritual idiots, that absolutely assures our attainment of Buddhahood at the end of our present lives.
+Thus, Master Shinran and the seven Lineage Masters strongly encouraged all mundane foolish persons (凡 夫, bombu), like ourselves – miserable human beings who simply lack the spiritual capacity and aptitude for difficult, self-powered, Buddhist practices – to entrust ourselves single-heartedly, in Amida Buddha’s Primal Vow, the Other Power that guarantees our complete freedom from all pain and suffering.
+They repeatedly urged us, through their wonderful expositions of the sutras and personal realizations, to take this ‘Easy Path’ especially made for foolish spiritual idiots, that absolutely assures our attainment of Buddhahood at the end of our present lives.

 Shinran Shonin (1173 – 1263) – the Venerable Founder of Shin Buddhism – was born in Kyoto, Japan.
-Having loss both his parents at a tender age of nine, he was ordained into monkhood and practiced Tendai Buddhism under eminent Masters on Mount Hiei, the most famous centre for Buddhist teachings and practices in Japan during that time.
+His family came from the Fujiwara Clan.
+Having loss both his parents at a tender age of nine, he was guided by his uncle Noritsuna, who later brought him to Mount Hiei, the most famous Centre for Buddhist teachings and practices in Japan at that time.
+As he himself wished, Master Shinran was quickly ordained into monkhood and diligently practiced Tendai Buddhism under eminent Buddhist Masters.

 However, in the year 1207, when the Japanese authorities began persecution of the Nembutsu teaching, Master Shinran, stripped off his monkhood, was exiled to Echigo Province – a remote old province in north-central Japan.
 Yet, he continued to spread the precious Nembutsu teaching to the simple folks in the countryside, while living an extremely harsh life as a, simple, normal lay person, married with children.
 After about 4 years in exile, he was pardoned in 1211 but he did not return to Kyoto, as he chose to continue propagating the precious Amida Dharma to the people who needed it most.
-In the year 1214, he moved to live in the Hitachi Province and in the Kanto region (present day Tokyo area), he actively taught the Nembutsu teaching of faith.
-During his 20 year residence in that area, common illiterate folks and householders who earnestly followed his teachings, must have numbered in tens of thousands.
+In the year 1214, he moved to live in the Hitachi Province and in the Kanto region (present day Tokyo area), he tirelessly explained the teaching of Faith and Nembutsu.
+During almost 20 years of his residence in that area, common illiterate folks and householders who earnestly followed his teachings, must have numbered in tens of thousands.

-In the year 1232, when he was about 60 years old, the Venerable Master decided to move back to Kyoto.
-The probable reason for that move back to Kyoto – where there was abundance of reference Buddhist texts, sutras and sastras – was perhaps to allow him to concentrate on writing down what he had been taught, his realizations and intimate experiences on the True Pure Land Way.
-Since he knew, without any doubt, that this wonderful Amida Dharma offers the only assured path of Salvation, he passionatedly wanted to record it for all evil, foolish persons like himself and others, who ardently wish to be permanently freed from all pain and suffering.
+In around the year 1232, when he was about 60 years old, the Venerable Master decided to move back to Kyoto.
+The probable reason for that move back to Kyoto – where there was abundance of reference Buddhist texts, sutras and commentaries – was perhaps to allow him to concentrate on writing down what he had been taught, his realizations and intimate experiences on the True Pure Land way.
+Since he knew, without any doubt, that this wonderful Amida Dharma offers the only assured path of Salvation, he passionately wanted to record it for all evil, foolish persons like himself and others, who ardently wish to be permanently freed from all pain and suffering.

 Although he had devoted his whole life to the dispensation of the pristine Amida Dharma of Salvation for all suffering beings through Faith and Nembutsu, Master Shinran never intended to form a separate sect.
 He considered himself to be just a follower of his teacher Honen.
 However, the compelling appeal of his wonderful and beautiful writings, soon solidified his profound thoughts and realization of Salvation, into the Jodo-Shinshu Buddhist tradition.

 The Venerable Master’s basis for quoting only the specially selected passages from the Sutras and the expositions of the Lineage Masters, was to testify the Absolute Truth of Salvation for all suffering beings, that freely flowed entirely from Amida Buddha’s Vow-mind.
-Carefully selecting only what was essential and leaving out what was not relevant to his thought on the True Pure Land Way, he was unconcerned about the criticisms of others whose minds were not really rooted in Amida Buddha’s Salvation.
+Having to sieve through the enormous amount of teachings from each and every one of the 7 Pure Land Masters before him, Master Shinran carefully collected only what was essential and leaving out what was not relevant to his own awakening to the marvellous working of Amida’s Vow of Great Compassion.
+He was unconcerned about the criticisms of others whose minds are not really rooted in Amida Buddha’s Salvation.

+Master Shinran’s benevolent aspiration to benefit future generations effectively, now comes to miserable persons like us, in the form of his Kyo-Gyo-Shin-Sho, poems and other wonderful writings.
 Those who have listened deeply to Master Shinran’s expositions would definitely see the profound systemization on his True Pure Land thoughts and spiritual awakening that solely focus on the inconceivable gift of Salvation bestowed by Amida Buddha through His Primal Vow.
-Aptly expressing this single-minded emphasis, he passionatedly wrote:
+Aptly expressing his single-hearted refuge in this wondrous Compassionate Vow that effectively saves all beings in pain and suffering, he passionately wrote:

 “My heart and mind stand rooted in the Buddha-ground of the Universal Vow and my thoughts and feelings flow within the Dharma realm…”